About the Everest Base Camp Trek

 - Cost: NPR 2,000 per person

-- This permit is required for all trekkers entering the Khumbu region.
-It can be obtained in Lukla or Monjo.
+- Required for all trekkers entering the Khumbu region.
+Can be obtained in Lukla or Monjo.

 - Sagarmatha National Park Entry Permit